-Kate is an accomplished leader who has a depth of experience across private, non-profit and government sectors in developing and implementing solutions to global and local disadvantage.Read More
+Kate Kennedy is a human rights leader working in the global fight to end slavery.
+She is currently based in New York as Managing Director of the Freedom Fund, an organisation that identifies and invests in frontline efforts in the countries and sectors where slavery is most prevalent.
+Kate has a depth of global experience across private, non-profit and government sectors in developing and implementing solutions to global and local disadvantage.Read More

-Her executive roles have included CEO of Hagar Australia, Strategic Director of World Vision Australia, Program Director of The Pratt Foundation, Australia’s largest philanthropic trust and major consulting projects with the Australian Department of Prime Minister and Cabinet and the United Nations.
-She proudly founded professional volunteer network goodcompany in 2000 and has been non-executive director of Jesuit Publications and MacKillop Family Services, a leading Australian Catholic community agency, supporting young people who have experienced distress, disadvantage and abuse.
+She has led major consulting projects with the Australian Department of Prime Minister and Cabinet and the United Nations.
+She proudly founded Australia’s largest professional volunteer network, goodcompany, and has been non-executive director of Jesuit Publications and MacKillop Family Services, a leading Australian Catholic agency, supporting young people who have experienced distress, disadvantage and abuse.

 Yuki joined the Freedom Fund in June 2016.
 She leads our work to measure the impact of our investments in countries with the highest incidence of slavery, and drives the Fund’s support for research, evaluation, and knowledge-sharing across the broader anti-slavery community.Read More